jmann6/Map_A_Day/README.md

 Map_A_Day
 =========

-My goal of creating a map or graphic every day for 365 days
+Personal goal of creating a map or graphic every day for 365 days.
+I hope to learn a lot of new mapping tools and techniques in the process!

 ![ScreenShot](http://jasonhoward.info/wp-content/uploads/2014/09/MapBoxStudio_greengrass.png)